josephzhang23/GlassUI/README.md

+# GlassUI
+A SwiftUI component library featuring a unique glassmorphism-inspired aesthetic and flexible theming system for iOS & macOS.
-# Getting started
+## Getting started

-What makes SwiftUI Components unqiue is its theming.
+What makes GlassUI unqiue is its theming.
 The aesthetic is unmistakably different and personal.
 The background sets the mood, the glass absorb the colors and the shadows elevate.
 Despite that, it's super flexible.
 ## Buttons
 ### Menu Buttons
 * [Button Menu](#Button-Menu)